Tampa Facelift at Elite Facial Plastic Surgery

 A facelift, also known as a rhytidectomy, is a surgical facelift procedure that involves lifting and tightening the face.
 A facelift focuses on the bottom ⅔ of the face and neck and is meant to improve and reverse signs of aging It’s important to point out that facelifts do not include brow lifts or eye lifts, a common misconception.
 However, brow and eye lifts can be performed simultaneously as your facelift procedure if discussed with your facelift surgeon beforehand.

-Why Have a Facelift?
+Why Have a Facelift in Tampa?

 - Saggy skin on the face/neck